 Period tracking apps have been around since at least 2013, though they have seen a significant uptake in users since 2019.
 Although women have been keeping track of their period without the assistance of technology since time began, you would be hard pressed to find a woman who hasn’t been caught short without a tampon or sanitary towel and has had to resort to some creative measures!
 Period tracking apps work by tracking when you are on your period and when you will most likely be ovulating.
 Some women use this as a form of contraception, but this is generally pretty risky as even the app creators admit that every woman’s cycle is different and they cannot be recommended as a secure form of contraception.
 The real benefit of these apps is debatable, but does represent the current trend of healthcare related apps and ‘AI’ diagnosis.

 Here’s some more period history for ya!
 In the 1800’s all the way through to the 1970’s (shock) women would wear ‘menstrual belts’.
 These are exactly what you think they are, belts that wrap around the waist and hold up a sanitary towel, kind of like a nappy.
 Obviously we have improved things since then, but for some women even modern sanitary towels can feel bulky and unflattering.
-The recent progress in ‘period clothing’ has solved this issue, from underwear with inbuilt ‘pad’ holders to super absorbent pants and leggings, there is a different option for every day of the week.
+The recent progress in ‘period clothing’ has solved this issue, from underwear with inbuilt ‘pad’ holders to super absorbent pants and leggings, there is a different option for every day of the week thanks to new period-tech.

 ‘Smart’ menstrual cups

 Perhaps the next step in the ‘tracking app’ genre of Femtech is the ‘smart’ menstrual cups.
 Menstrual cups have been growing in popularity over recent years due to their decreased environmental impact and wear time over tampons and pads.
-Startup companies such as LoonCup are developing software that measures the amount of liquid in the cup, the colour of the blood, tracks your cycle accurately and measures body temperature.
+Startup companies such as LoonCup are developing a period-tech software that measures the amount of liquid in the cup, the colour of the blood, tracks your cycle accurately and measures body temperature.
 All of these factors can be used to provide you with important health data far more accurately than a standard tracking app.
 Though don’t get too excited, as of yet it is still on pre-order, but is a sign of period positive things to come!

 Online contraception and period delay